theovassiliou/doctrans-framework/instanceid/README.md

 ## Supported functionality

-This packages supports the
+This package supports the

 - creation
 - parsing
 - encoding
 - human-friendly display

-of instance-id
+of instance-ids